Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Introduction 01.md

 ## The Great Forest

-The sun filters through the dense leaves of the Great Forest, casting dappled shadows over the party as they follow [[Hank]] through the verdant undergrowth.
+The sun filters through the dense leaves of the [[The Great Forest]], casting dappled shadows over the party as they follow [[Hank]] through the verdant undergrowth.
 From the sprawling trees to the flowering ferns, the forest is an orchestra of nature's bounty.
 But for all its beauty, the forest lies eerily silent today.

 As you push deeper into the forest, you find numerous tracks of all sorts of creatures.
 However, something feels off.
 Tracks lead into dead ends, or loop back onto themselves in a confusing maze of steps, and yet, not a single animal in sight.
 Despite the abundance of evidence of animal activity, the forest feels unnervingly devoid of life.